imixs/imixs-workflow/src/site/markdown/engine/plugins/index.md

 ##Replacing static Strings with properties values

-In addition to the possibility replacing text blocks with workitem values​​, the plugin also provides the ability  to replace text blocks with values stored in the imixs.property file.
+In addition to the possibility replacing text blocks with workitem values​​, the Plug-in also provides the ability  to replace text blocks with values stored in the imixs.property file.
 A static message text will be automatically  replaced with the values ​​from the imixs.property file if the tag "propertyvalue" is used.

     Please use the following Link to open the Application: